rdowner/amiga-freeware-archive-abandoned/README.md

 [AWS SAM application](backend-app) for the backend services.

+[Lambda@Edge functions](cloudfront) for the CloudFront distribution.
+This part of the app must be run in us-east-1 so is separated out from the other parts, which can run in any region.

 [CloudFormation](cloudformation) for AWS resources not specifically part of the backend app, such as the data storage.

 [Import tooling](afa_import) for importing artifacts and metadata into the archive.